sree7k7/automated-CICD-with-argoCD-in-K8S-uisng-GitHub-actions/README.md

 ## Purpose

-Create a fully automated cd pipeline using argocd in kubernetes.
+Create a fully automated CI/CD pipeline with argocd in kubernetes using GitHub and GitOps.

 ![design](design/design.png)
 ## Prerequsites